Research & innovation

 Our Innovation Hub

 We believe in the power of collaboration to translate ideas into concrete projects.
 In 2015, we established an Innovation Hub, a collaborative platform to accelerate the transformation to a clean and circular Europe for aluminium producers and cross-sector partners.
+By creating a space for dialogue on technological challenges and potential solutions at a precompetitive level, the Hub serves as a bridge between industry needs and funding opportunities.
 Today, the Innovation Hub counts 18 member companies and three European Aluminium market groups (Building, Packaging and Automotive & Transport) as its members.

 What We Do